-While the San Juan Clipper can be a great option—especially for day-trippers—add it to your 2023 travel plans instead.
-This route is unavailable in 2022, but our fingers are crossed for its speedy return.
+While the San Juan Clipper can be a great option—especially for day-trippers—add it to your future travel plans instead.
+This route is unavailable in 2023, but our fingers are crossed for its speedy return.

 Are the San Juan Islands accessible by vehicle?

 Yes, but not in the same way that some other Pacific Northwest favorites are (Whidbey Island and Bainbridge Island, to name a few).
 In order to bring your vehicle to the San Juan Islands, you’ll need a reservation to drive it onto a Washington State Ferry.
 The Washington State Department of Transportation has the lowdown on all things vehicle reservations, including the key dates you need to know and an overview of what you should bring with on travel day.